MartinLei/arimaa_scala/README.md

 # TODO
 ## inf
 - get list of moves
-- start change tile set
+- start change tile mode
+- victory mode
 ## rules
 - coordinate should only be one tile distance
 - 4 steps per round (player)
-- detect third time same move
-- victory

 ## bug